-- 1/2 teaspoon smoked paprika
+- ½ teaspoon smoked paprika

 - pinch cayenne pepper

 - 1 pound fresh green beans washed and trimmed

-- Salt and freshly ground black pepper to taste
+- kosher salt and freshly ground black pepper to taste

-- 1/2 lemon juiced, optional
+- ½ lemon juiced, optional

-Preheat a grill to medium-high.
+- Preheat a grill to medium-high.

-In the bottom of a large bowl, whisk together olive oil, garlic, cumin, paprika, and cayenne.
+- In the bottom of a large bowl, whisk together olive oil, garlic, cumin, paprika, and cayenne.
 Add green beans to bowl and toss to coat evenly.

-Transfer beans to a serving bowl and season to taste with salt and freshly ground black pepper.
+- Transfer beans to a serving bowl and season to taste with salt and freshly ground black pepper.
 Squeeze lemon juice over if desired.
 Serve.

 - As these are often served as a side dish to whatever you're grilling, let the main dish dictate whether you make these with the BBQ lid open or closed.
 I've made them both ways, just be sure to stir them occasionally either way.
 And if they're the main attraction, opt for having the lid open so you can keep an eye on them and get the edges charred exactly as you like.